github/balanced-employee-ip-agreement/README.md

 #### Employer

-* A [Model IP/OSS Policy](https://processmechanics.com/a-model-ip-and-open-source-contribution-policy/), based on the employee IP agreement used by Rackspace
+Defaults matter _a lot_, but clear and well-executed processes that allow employees to own personal projects or contribute to open source can also contribute significantly to balance.
+A [Model IP/OSS Policy](https://processmechanics.com/a-model-ip-and-open-source-contribution-policy/) documents such processes in an employee IP agreement, based on practice at Rackspace.
+Google has publicly documented some of their processes for [personal project ownership](https://opensource.google.com/docs/iarc/) and [releasing open source](https://opensource.google.com/docs/releasing/).

 #### Employee

-* [ContractPatch](https://sfconservancy.org/contractpatch/), information about negotiating employment agreements for open source developers
+[ContractPatch](https://sfconservancy.org/contractpatch/), information about negotiating employment agreements for open source developers.

 #### Public Policy

-* Various U.S. states are considering [non-compete reform](https://obamawhitehouse.archives.gov/the-press-office/2016/10/25/fact-sheet-obama-administration-announces-new-steps-spur-competition)
+Various U.S. states are considering [non-compete reform](https://obamawhitehouse.archives.gov/the-press-office/2016/10/25/fact-sheet-obama-administration-announces-new-steps-spur-competition).

 ## Acknowledgements